Expunging Criminal Records in Boston / Petitions to Seal in MA

 Having a criminal record can hang over your head for a lifetime.
 It can hinder your ability to get a job, find housing, and obtain financial aid.

 The good news is that, depending on the circumstances of your case, you may be able to seal your criminal record.
-If you can do so, it is almost always a good idea to have your record sealed.
+If you can do so, it is often a good idea to have your record sealed or expunged.
 Once your record is sealed, most employers, landlords, and others who run a background check on you will get this response: “no criminal record.”
-You are legally allowed to assert on employment applications that you have never been charged or arrested.
+You are legally allowed to state on employment applications that you have no record.

 We have helped countless people seal their records so that they can move on with their lives.
-For assistance sealing your record, call us today for a free phone consultation at 781-797-0555.
+If you are looking for assistance sealing or expunging your record, call us today for a free phone consultation at 781-797-0555.

 How do I seal my record?